Is my Local Binary version supported?

 - All other versions of the binary will auto update when it is restarted.

 - Versions v7.4, v7.5 and, v7.6 will continue to work.

 Why are we implementing this new process?

 This is because with every release of the binary, we add important features such as PAC file support, BrowserMob support and performance improvements.
 Hence running older versions of the binary might degrade user experience, and prevent our users from best leveraging what our platform has to offer.

 What does this mean to me?

-If you're using a binary version lower than v6.9, effective midnight GMT on 29th March 2018, your Local Binary will stop working.
+If you're using a binary version v7.3 or lower, effective midnight GMT on 30th November 2019, your binary will auto-update when it is restarted.

 How do I get the latest version?

-To get the latest version you can simply restart your binary, or download it from here.
+To get the latest version you can download it from here.